 - All hard copy photographs entered in both digital and print category should measure a minimum of 20cm (8 inches) on the long side and a maximum of 45cm (14 inches) on the long side.
 They must be clearly marked on the reverse with the photographer’s name and title of the photograph.

 - All entries (digital and print) must also be submitted on CD as jpg or tiff files with a minimum of 300 dpi resolution and a minimum 20cm (8 inches) on the long side.
 Each file must be labelled with the name of the photographer and the title of the photograph.

 - Judges will be looking for originality (25%), interpretation of theme (25%), general appeal (25%) and technical expertise (25%).

 - Entrants in the photography competitions retain ownership of their image but must accept that their entries may be used by the Australian Body Art Festival for future media, advertising and promotional purposes.

-- Following the Australian Body Art Festival all photographs to be entered in the photography competitions must be received by close of business Friday 28 April.
-Judging by a panel will take place and an exhibition and award ceremony at 1pm on Saturday 6th May at the Cooroy Butter Factory Arts Centre will be held to announce results which will also be posted on the Australian Body Art Festival website and Facebook page.
+- Following the Australian Body Art Festival all photographs to be entered in the photography competitions must be received by close of business Friday 27 April.
+Judging by a panel will take place and an exhibition and award ceremony at time and date TBC at the Cooroy Butter Factory Arts Centre will be held to announce results which will also be posted on the Australian Body Art Festival website and Facebook page.

-- The Exhibition of photographs will run from 3rd May to 16 May 2017 at the Cooroy Butter Factory Arts Centre.
+- The Exhibition of photographs will run from times and dates TBC at the Cooroy Butter Factory Arts Centre.
 Photographers may put their works up for sale during the exhibition – the Butter Factory Arts Centre will mark the sale price of your photos up by 40% to cover GST, administration and commission.